 In most cases, these errors show their ugly head when a backup is scheduled, but because the File History is disconnected, the system fails to go through with the arranged plan.

-To fix this problem, you will be required to reconnect the File History to the drive.
+To fix this problem on Windows 10, you will be required to reconnect the File History to the drive.
 As usual, we will explain how to do it in as much detail as possible.

 - Open the Settings app

 Let us talk about this in greater detail.

 1] Open the Settings app